 You should keep a record of all Commonwealth Assistance Notices (CAN) that are sent to you.
 These tell you the total amount of tuition fees in a teaching period that have been paid on your behalf using FEE-HELP.

 For a summary of your FEE-HELP usage you can access the myUniAssist pages, through the Study Assist website.
-Using your CHESSN and other personal identification data, you can view your FEE-HELP usage, most recently recorded balance, and liabilities under HELP as reported to DE (Department of Education) by the University of Western Australia.
+Using your CHESSN and other personal identification data, you can view your FEE-HELP usage, most recently recorded balance, and liabilities under HELP as reported to the Department of Education and Training by the University of Western Australia.

 There is a time lag between the census date and the date your FEE-HELP loan is registered with DE and the ATO (Australian Taxation Office, Tel: 13 28 61).
 You will need to take this into account when calculating your FEE-HELP balance.